ejstreet/markdown-cv/index.md

 Provided domain expertise in cloud development to Capgemini clients such as UK HM Revenue and Customs, building out their managed Kubernetes platform

 Accomplishments:
-- Deployed modern cloud infrastructure for multiple tenants through the development of a common platform using reproducible terraform modules and helm charts
+- Deployed modern cloud infrastructure for multiple tenants through the development of a common platform using reproducible Terraform modules and Helm charts
-- Leveraged open-source, industry standard software to provide monitoring, logging, and alerting services to tenants in an agile work environment
+- Leveraged open-source, industry-standard software to provide monitoring, logging, and alerting services to tenants in an agile work environment
 - Debugged complex, multi-server services in a high availability production environment
-- Acted as consultant to developers from other teams, aiding them in dockerising applications and configuring automated deployment pipelines in both Gitlab and Jenkins
+- Acted as consultant to developers from other teams, aiding them in dockerising applications and configuring automated deployment pipelines in both GitLab and Jenkins
 - Improved site reliability and user experience by implementing cluster validation tests
 - Mentored junior team members to help them troubleshoot issues and provide development feedback and guidance